Hugh Sutton: Military career

 Sutton was commissioned a second lieutenant in the Coldstream Guards on 14 September 1887, promoted to lieutenant on 4 September 1890, and to captain on 1 December 1897.
 He served in South Africa during the Second Boer War between 1899 and 1902.
 As Adjutant of the Coldstream Guards, he served in the Orange Free State from February to May 1900, taking parts in the actions at Belmont, Enslin, and Modder River (November 1899), Magersfontein (December 1899), Paardeberg (February 1900), Poplar Grove and Driefontein (March 1900).
 He was Deputy Assistant Director of Railways in Johannesburg from July 1900 to 1902.
 For his service he was mentioned in despatches, received the Queen's and King's South Africa medals with seven clasps, and a brevet promotion to major dated 29 November 1900.
 The war ended in June 1902, and from November that year he was assistant military secretary and aide-de-camp to Sir Henry Settle, Commander-in-Chief in the Cape Colony.
 He stayed in South Africa to serve as a Deputy Assistant Adjutant General in the Cape Colony between 1903 and 1906.
+He was raised to the rank of major in April 1903.

+After being promoted in August 1910 to lieutenant colonel, he became commanding officer of the 1st Battalion, Coldstream Guards between 1910 and 1913.
+In October 1913 he was posted to the War Office where he became an assistant adjutant general.

-Commanding 1st Battalion Coldstream Guards between 1910 and 1913.
-During the First World War: Hugh was serving as Assistant Adjutant-General in War Office between 1913 and 1916 and as a Deputy Adjutant & Quartermaster-General (DA and QMG) in British Expeditionary Force (BEF) between 1916 and 1917.
+During the First World War: Hugh, promoted to colonel in December 1913, was serving as an assistant adjutant general at the War Office between 1913 and 1916 and as a Deputy Adjutant & Quartermaster-General (DA and QMG) in British Expeditionary Force (BEF) between 1916 and 1917.